 Those fears seem antiquated.
 In North America, new oil and gas discoveries -- coupled with the development of technologies for extracting hydrocarbons from rock formations and Canadian oil sands deposits -- have created a surge in fossil-fuel extraction.
 Natural gas is now so plentiful that prices have dropped, and import terminals of liquefied natural gas are being refitted for export.
 The United States is on track to attain oil self-sufficiency within the next 15 years, even as some coal plants are shut down to make way for cleaner fuels.

-The challenge for both Canadian and U.S. policymakers is to create the infrastructure necessary to transport and process the riches dredged up from the great swath of land between
+The challenge for both Canadian and U.S. policymakers is to create the infrastructure necessary to transport and process the riches dredged up from the great swath of land between northern Alberta and the American deep South.
+Williston, North Dakota, and Lethbridge, Alberta, have become great places to dig holes and make billions.
+But they

 - Full website and iPad access